animatedmax/spring-data-geode/src/main/markdown/index.md

-However, whether you are using Apache Geode in a standalone environment with an Open Source JTA Transaction Management implementation that supports "*Last Resource*", or a managed environment (e.g. Java EE AS such as WAS), Spring Data for Apache Geode has you covered.
+However, whether you are using Apache Geode in a standalone environment with an Open Source JTA Transaction Management implementation that supports "*Last Resource*", or a managed environment (e.g. Java EE AS such as WAS), Spring Data for GemFire has you covered.

 </div>